Critical configurations for three projective views: Critical configurations for three views

 \subsubsection{The twisted cubic}

-Having covered the case of the elliptic quartic, we move one degree lower, to the twisted cubic curve.
+Having covered the quartic curves, we move one degree lower, to the cubics.
+Plane cubics do not appear as the intersection of quadrics, so the only irreducible cubic curve that might be critical is the twisted cubic curve.
 Unlike the case with the elliptic quartic, we no longer require all camera centers to lie on the curve.
-We will consider the possible configurations of cameras one by one.
+We consider the possible configurations of cameras one by one.

-\begin{proposition} Any configuration consisting of cameras and a set of points all lying on a twisted cubic is critical.
-The conjugate is a conic curve not passing through the camera centers. \end{proposition}
+\begin{proposition} Any configuration consisting of three cameras along with a set of points all lying on the strict transform of a twisted cubic passing through the camera centers is critical.
+The conjugate consists of points on the strict transform of a conic curve not passing through the camera centers. \end{proposition}

 \begin{proof} Given a twisted cubic, there is a three-dimensional family of quadrics containing it.
-This gives us 2 degrees of freedom for each of the quadrics.
-In other words, for each line intersecting the curve, there is a unique quadric containing both the cubic and the line (unless the line is a secant, in which case a whole pencil of quadrics contain it).
+This leaves us 2 degrees of freedom for each of the quadrics.
+In other words, for each line intersecting the curve, there is a unique quadric containing both the cubic and the line (unless the line is a secant, in which case a whole pencil of quadrics contains it).

 Take a line $L$, secant to $C$, and not passing through the camera centers.
 There exists a pencil of quadrics containing both $C$ and $L$.
-By \cref{lem:compatible_line}, any three distinct quadrics in this pencil will form a compatible triple of quadrics.
+By \cref{lem:compatible_line}, any three distinct quadrics in this pencil form a compatible triple of quadrics.
 The line $L$ has bidegree $(1,0)$ and is a secant to $C$, so it intersects $C$ twice.
 It follows that the twisted cubic is of type $(1,2,1,1)$, so the conjugate is of type $(1,1,0,0)$, a conic not passing through the camera centers. \end{proof}

-\begin{proposition} Any configuration consisting of points lying on a twisted cubic $C$ and three (non-collinear) cameras, two of which lie on $C$, is critical.
+\begin{proposition} Any configuration consisting of three cameras along with a set of points lying on the strict transform of a the union of a twisted cubic and a line secant to the cubic is critical if all the camera centers lie on the union of the cubic and secant line.
 The conjugate is a curve of the same type. \end{proposition}

-\begin{proof} Denote the three camera centers by $p_1,p_2,p_3$.
-We can assume, without loss of generality, that the camera center not lying on the twisted cubic is $p_3$.

-Since we only want quadrics that contain $C$, this gives us 2 degrees of freedom for each of the quadrics.
-However, two of the quadrics, $S_P^{13}$ and $S_P^{23}$, also need to contain $p_3$, leaving us with only 1 degree of freedom.

-Let $x$ be a point on $C$ not lying in the plane spanned by $p_1$, $p_2$, $p_3$, and not lying on the secant line passing through $p_3$.
-Projecting from the point $x$, we get a smooth conic curve $C'$ in the plane, along with three distinct points $p_1',p_2',p_3'$.
-The final point $p_3'$ will not lie on the curve (illustrated in \cref{fig:(21110}).